Norwich Pride: 2020s: COVID-19 pandemic and sponsorship changes

 Norwich Pride returned for the first time after the pandemic in June 2022.
 That year, Aviva became the event's main sponsor.
-For the 2023 event, a bus wrapped in the colours of the pride flag was unveiled in May.
+Norwich Pride Schools Week again took place in June and July 2022.
+For the 2023 event, a group of queer stitchers known as Sew Gay created a patchwork quilt in March, and a bus wrapped in the colours of the pride flag was unveiled in May.
 The event itself included five stages across the city centre, as well as an art exhibition and a makers' market.

 Prior to the 2024 event, Aviva stated that it would no longer sponsor Norwich Pride after members of Norwich Trans Pride called for organisers to drop the company "in solidarity with our siblings facing a genocide in Palestine", due to its investments in Barclays, which itself had ties to defence companies supplying Israel as well as fossil fuel firms.
 Aviva cited the "safety of our people at the event" as the main reason it made the decision to pull out, but said that they "remain[ed] committed to the Pride agenda".
 The Norwich Labour Group was told not to display their party flag during the parade due to anger concerning the policies of Wes Streeting.
 The day after the parade, arsonists set fire to some pride flags on a stall on Norwich Market as well as a nearby jewellery shop.

 In May 2025, train operating company Greater Anglia was announced as the main sponsor of Norwich Pride for that year.
 Greater Anglia is set to be nationalised under Great British Railways in October 2025.
 Prior to the 2025 event, the 40-metre scarf first created in 2010 was found in church storage "eaten by mice," and restored by its original artist Helen Simpson alongside members of the Octagon Unitarian Chapel and Norwich Quakers, who added a new panel representing the progress flag.
 On the day of the event, it was carried from the Octagon Chapel to St Peter Mancroft Church before being hung across the atrium of the Forum.
 Expected to draw 20,000 people, the event featured around 120 stalls in six different locations including at The Forum, Theatre Street and Chapelfield Gardens.
 Drag queen Crystal held a Q&A session and performed.